FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 **Dan:** Can you tell me a bit about Illustrative Mathematics?
 What is the company's mission?

 **Dylan:** Absolutely.
 Illustrative Mathematics (IM) is a non-profit whose goal is to create a world where all learners know, use, and enjoy mathematics through curriculum, professional learning, and community.

-From my perspective, IM is an ed-tech company disguised as a math curriculum and content company.
+From my perspective, IM is an edtech company disguised as a math curriculum and content company.

 **Dan:** Is there a particular age-group you focus on creating material for?
 Or is it kindergarten through college?

 **Dylan:** Currently, our curriculum targets K-12.

+> Pricing was the main pull [to use FusionAuth], but support has been great too.

 **Dan:** Tell me about your work as a Director of Engineering at Illustrative Mathematics.